the-human-colossus-foundation/microledger-spec/microledger.md

 ![concept2](assets/concept2.png)

-* `Seals` segment allows to include any arbitrary data in a block by including cryptographic digests (provenance) of that data.
+* `Seals` segment _MAY_ include any arbitrary data in a block by including cryptographic digests (provenance) of that data.
 * `Controlling identifiers` segment describes control authority over the Microledger in a given block.
-Control may be established for single or multiple identifiers through the multisig feature.
+Control _MAY_ be established for single or multiple identifiers through the multisig feature.
 Furthermore, control over the Microledger block may be transferred to one or more different identifiers.
 This is done by anchoring new block to the chain, thus establishing new control authority. `Controlling identifiers` can be anything that is considered identifiable within given network, ie. `Public Key`, `DID`, `KERI` prefix and so on.
-* `Digital fingerprint` segment includes the cryptographically derived unique fingerprint of a given block.
+* `Digital fingerprint` segment _MUST_ include the cryptographically derived unique fingerprint of a given block.
 The digital fingerprint is a result of a one-way hash function operation on that block.
-* `Signatures` segment includes the cryptographic commitment of Custodians to a given Block.
+* `Signatures` segment _MUST_ include the cryptographic commitment of Custodians to a given Block.
 * `Seals registry` and `Seal attachments` provides a mechanism to resolve resources defined within the `seals` segment, The resolution eventually provides them for further operations. `Seals registry` and `Seal attachments` are interchangeable and may be defined per separate Block. `Seal attachments` are content bound to given block and `Seals registry` is an additional layer that specifies how to resolve seals required in specific situations, for example from an external data source or {here another example?}.

 ### Seals in the form of digests